"If your dreams don’t scare you, they’re not big enough."

 I then started reading astrology books like a junkie and did everyone's chart to get practice.
 I loved it because it helped me understand people better.
 Like I know what makes a person tick by knowing their sign, then reviewing their chart, and how better to approach them.
 It was fun and interesting and I became known as a resident astrologer among my cohorts.
 When I make a new friend I always do their chart to get a handle on who they are, what they need, etc.

 I went to Fred to get my final reading when I moved from Chicago to LA, and he told me I might be going to LA but I would go elsewhere within the year and stay there for many years to come.
 (He also said later in life I would move once again and stay there to my end of days.
-I am waiting for that event to unfold.)
+I have now left the City and returned to Marin County where I reside in the Mill Valley Strawberry area.)

 In San Francisco my "pay the bills" career turned to math, something I had always loved and excelled at, and something required to do astrology charts too (Astronomy is the science of seeing the stars placements, Astrology is the Art of interpreting those stars meaning).